miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Used autoexec.cfg to fix dsp sound talk and frame rate door issues.
 Made game and NPCs recognize death of Knox, Mercurio and Heather.
 Moved linux loader into main folder and added warning popup to it.
-Closed big map hole in Venture Tower and some more in observatory.
+Fixed map holes in Venture Tower and observatory and ground stutter.
 Made the patch copy all bin files into main folder to fix crashes.
 Prevented player from using idle animation during a few cutscenes.
 Made NPCs recognize the death of Misti, Venus, Mercurio and Knox.
 Removed corpses of blood dolls and other NPCs on revisiting maps.
 Made seductive feeding multiple times of Phil and Romero possible.
+Added missing solidity for sewer and temple models and some others.

 Interface:
 +Made pause, camera-moves, auto-move and walk/run toggles definable.